smartmakers/drivers/readme.md

-# SmartMakers Driver Development Kit
+# ThingsHub Driver Development Kit

 The SmartMakers driver SDK contains pre-built executables, documentation, and examples for developing and deploying your own IoT device driver for the thingsHub IoT middleware.